Transverse Surgery on Knots in Contact 3-Manifolds: Open Book Decompositions

 \subsection{Surgery on Binding Components of Open Books}

-Given an open book $\Sigphi$, and a knot $K$ in the binding, we define the {\it page slope} to be the curve traced out by the boundary of the page on $\bd N$, where $N$ is a neighbourhood of $K$.
+Given an open book $\Sigphi$, and a knot $K$ in the binding, we define the \textit{page slope} to be the curve traced out by the boundary of the page on $\bd N$, where $N$ is a neighbourhood of $K$.
 When $\Sigphi$ is an integral open book, this gives rise to a coordinate system on $\bd N$, or equivalently a framing of $K$, where the longitude $\lambda$ is chosen to be the page slope.
-We choose our orientations such that $\lambda \cdot \mu = 1$, where $\mu$ is the oriented meridian of $K$ linking it positively.
-Given this, we see that the 0 slope is the page slope.
-Thus any negative slope with respect to this framing is an admissible surgery slope ({\it cf.\ }\cite[Lemma 5.3]{BE:transverse}).
+We orient $K$ as the boundary of $\Sigma$, and we let $\mu \subset \bd N$ be an oriented meridian of $K$ linking it positively.
+This gives us coordinates $(\lambda, \mu)$ on $\bd N$.
+The curve $p\mu + q\lambda$ corresponds to the slope $p/q$, so the page slope is slope 0.
+Any negative slope with respect to this framing is an admissible surgery slope (\textit{cf.\@} \cite[Lemma 5.3]{BE:transverse}).
 If $\Sigphi$ is an integral open book (or at least, if it is integral at the binding component $K$), then doing Dehn surgery on $K$ with a negative surgery coefficient (with respect to the page slope) induces an rational open book on the resulting manifold.
 We have the following.

 \begin{thm}[Baker--Etnyre--van Horn-Morris \cite{BEVHM}] The induced rational open book from Dehn surgery on $K$ less than the page slope supports the contact structure coming from admissible surgery on the transverse knot $K$. \end{thm}